AndyA/jsonpath-lifter/README.md

 ### dst

 Specify the path in the output document where the matched value should be stored.
-For `set`, `dst` is required and must be a JSONPath.
+For `set`, `dst` is required and must be a JSONPath string.

 When used with `src`, `dst` can take the following values